Peel Island (Queensland): Background

 Before Peel Island was used as a lazaret in 1907, it was used for a number of other purposes by colonial and Queensland governments, as well as being occupied by Aboriginal people.
 Before British colonial settlement in Australia, Indigenous people lived on Peel Island, with the land used as a feasting and ceremonial site.
 Archaeological studies show evidence of Indigenous occupancy through the presence of several midden sites.
 Into the 1800s, Peel Island, as well as North Stradbroke Island, was used as a quarantine station by the New South Wales colonial government which "housed persons considered unsuitable for mainstream society".
-Subsequently, the quarantine station developed into an inebriates' asylum, and then later a lazaret in 1907.
+Subsequently, the quarantine station developed into an inebriates' asylum, and then later a lazaret was built in 1907.
 There were already two established lazarets in Queensland: one on Friday Island and another on Dunwich, North Stradbroke Island.
 Both were closed due to varied criticism of conditions and treatment of patients.
 Subsequently, the Peel Island lazaret was established as a replacement.
 Peel Island was used for multiple purposes at any given time by the government, but was specifically chosen over North Stradbroke Island to permanently establish the lazaret.